 Update: Over a month into 2018 already?!
 Where has the time gone?
 The good news is that we're now even closer to the first phone phone launches of the year with MWC kicking off at the end of February.
 If you're in the market for a new Android phone, you may want to hang fire and see what turns up.

 There's one key way in which Android is massively different from its Apple-branded smartphone competition - the number of phones out there running Google's hot mobile OS.

+The big names are all here; Samsung, Sony, LG and Google are at the fore.
 The many variations in screen size, processor power, software features and design makes finding the best Android phone for you extremely tough.

 So here they are - the best Android phones money can buy today.
 For many, many different reasons.

 Biometrics aside, this is the best Android phone

 Weight: 155g | Dimensions: 148.9 x 68.1 x 8mm | OS: Android 7 | Screen size: 5.8-inch | Resolution: 1440 x 2960 | CPU: Exynos 8895 | RAM: 4GB | Storage: 64GB | Battery: 3000mAh | Rear camera: 12MP | Front camera: 8MP